dozyhermit/nemo-zod-validators/README.md

 };
 ```

-In the above, we return an asynchronous function because when we use it like below:
+In the above, we return a function because when we use it like below:

 ```typescript
 const middlewares = {